 Large packages: UPS is generally the cheapest way for larger packages, especially if you’re able to ship UPS Ground.
 This service takes longer than an expedited UPS shipping service, but customers may be willing to wait if they’re paying less, or if they’re getting free shipping.
 Large packages refer to those that are more than five pounds.

 Hybrid: Get the best of both worlds by using a hybrid service, offered by UPS and FedEx.
 FedEx SmartPost and UPS SurePost start off with that carrier for pick-up and then pass the packages to USPS at a distribution center close to the customer.
 USPS handles last-mile delivery, which is cheaper for them since they will already be in the area.
 The advantages are that the initial carrier tracks the package along the way and gets the package most of the way to the customer.
 The downside is that USPS tracking isn’t as good, and delivery is less predictable than with UPS or FedEx.
 However it’s a more economical service.

 Freight: You may be looking for a freight shipping company if you need truckload shipping or just for packages over 150 pounds.
 Both FedEx and UPS offer these truckload shipping services with time guarantees.
 Not surprisingly, cost is based on how far you’re shipping, dimensions and weight.

 International: DHL is best known for international shipping.
-It’s worth using their free quote generator, and comparing the quote to UPS and FedEx as a small business shipping solution, to ensure you’re getting the best value.
+It’s worth using their free quote generator, and comparing the quote to UPS and FedEx as a small business shipping solution, to ensure you’re getting the best shipping option and value.
 Like with domestic packages, the weight, dimensions, delivery speed and location matters in determining pricing.
 These companies can all help with customs issues.